-A ROUTE Activity has neither a Performer nor has its execution any effect on Workflow Relevant Data or Application Data.
+A ROUTE Activity has neither a Performer nor an Application and its execution has no effect on Workflow Relevant Data or Application Data.

-For simulation purposes the following Simulation Data values should be assumed: duration 0, cost "0", working_time 0, waiting_time 0.
+For simulation purposes the following Simulation Data values should be assumed: Duration 0, Cost "O", Working_time 0, Waiting_time 0.
 For priority and instantiation the maximum value should be assumed.

-3.3.3.2 Activity Implementation Attributes
+3.3.3.2.
+Activity Implementation Attributes